zachgk/slng/transpiler/README.md

 # Installation
 There are two major components, the main python component and the antlrconverter.
-Before using the antlrconverter, you have to build it using "mvn install" inside it's directory.
+Before using the antlrconverter, you have to build it using "mvn install" inside it's directory, although this is run automatically through make.

 # Running
 The code to be run goes inside the /transpiler/code.slng file.
-After that, use "make all" in order to transpile and run the code.
+After that, use "make" in order to transpile and run the code.

 # Components
 antlrconverter - Converts code.slng into code.json for more computer readable alternative to code